There are no instant miracles that improve a flagging credit score, but there are quick and legal ways to improve it

 That’s disheartening news if you have a bad credit score — but that doesn’t mean you’re out of options.
 While it’s true that the best way to ratchet up your credit score is to pay off your bills and loans on time each month for years, there are a several ways you can nudge up your score, starting today.

-8 ways to improve your credit score
+Improve your credit score by:

 - Report errors.